African American Prayer For Healing

 Her work was not restricted to prayer for the sick and the dying.
 She also worked in an intercessory capacity and operated a faith healing ministry.
 This ministry involved long-distance prayer sessions, but did not involve face-to-face contact.
 Her work was well-received throughout New England and beyond.
 In addition to providing healing, Mix was also involved in interfaith dialogue, writing books on spirituality, and preaching on the importance of prayer.

-READ: Prayer For Mental Healing
+READ: Prayer For Violence

 In her writings, Sarah Mix, also known as Mrs. Edward Mix, was the first African-American divine healer in the US.
 She was born in Torrington, Connecticut, to a poor family.
 She spent her early years working as a domestic and laundress, and eventually suffered the ravages of tuberculosis and other diseases.
 The illness took her for nearly thirty years, and she eventually moved to the country.